 In the subsequent exposition, we show how Eq.
-1 is applied to the time series data of the velocity fields at the bottom nozzle exit plane from the large-domain LES, in order to obtain the modified velocity time series data that can be used in the LES/PDF simulation of the I/I mode.
+1 is applied to the time series data of the velocity fields at the bottom nozzle exit plane from the large-domain LES, in order to obtain the modified velocity time series data that can be used in the LES/PDF simulation of the I/I mode in the small domain.
 It should be noted that although the large-domain LES is performed for the I/I mode, the predicted r.m.s. quantities at the nozzle exit planes do not exactly match the measured values in the experiments.
-Hence, under the same conditions, we apply the transformation procedure to the collected time series data even for this case.
+Hence, we apply the transformation procedure to the recorded time series to obtain velocity inflow boundary conditions to perform LES/PDF simulations of all the three modes including the I/I mode.

 Figure 2 shows the radial profiles of the mean and r.m.s. axial and radial velocity components of the modified velocity time series data at the nozzle exit plane.
 It is clear from this figure that the mean quantities match very well with the experimental data for all values of r/R as we directly impose the mean profiles from the experiments.
-The scaling parameters, $\alpha_1(r)$ and $\alpha_2(r)$ (with $\alpha_3(r) = \alpha_2(r)$ ), are taken as quadratic and cubic polynomials, respectively.
-These low-order polynomials are chosen as they provide smooth specifications of $\alpha_i(r)$ , which can simply be obtained by solving a linear system of equations.
-With the scaling parameters $\alpha_i(r)$ , we are able to match the r.m.s. quantities well with the experimental data for values of r/R up to 0.8 for the axial r.m.s. velocity and up to 0.6 for the radial r.m.s. velocity.
-It is important to match the r.m.s. quantities at the centerline (r/R = 0) and the mismatch away from the centerline has little effect on the centerline results from the LES/PDF simulations.
-It is worth noting the significant turbulence intensities on the centerline of 40% (axial) and 28% (radial) that are characteristic of the present TCF configuration.
+The scaling parameters, $\alpha_1(r)$ and $\alpha_2(r)$ (with $\alpha_3(r) = \alpha_2(r)$), are taken as quadratic and cubic polynomials, respectively.
+These low-order polynomials are chosen as they provide smooth specifications of $\alpha_i(r)$, which can simply be obtained by solving a linear system of equations.
+With the scaling parameters $\alpha_i(r)$, we are able to match the r.m.s. quantities well with the experimental data for values of r/R up to 0.8 for the axial r.m.s. velocity and up to 0.6 for the radial r.m.s. velocity.
+It is important to match the r.m.s. quantities at the centerline (r/R = 0) and the mismatch away from the centerline has little effect on the centerline results from the LES/PDF simulations because the turbulent structures are convected away from the centerline in the radial direction.
+It is worth noting the significant turbulence intensities on the centerline of 40 % (axial) and 28 % (radial) that are characteristic of the present TCF configuration.